 Despite such potential unintended consequences, the president has shown little sign of backing down from his position that draconian measures are needed to stop steel imports.

 “We must protect our country and our workers.
 Our steel industry is in bad shape.
-IF YOU DON’T HAVE STEEL, YOU DON’T HAVE A COUNTRY!” the president tweeted on Friday March 2.
+IF YOU DON’T HAVE STEEL, YOU DON’T HAVE A COUNTRY!” within the next week.

 Capacity not increasing - yet